wlaeri/webhook-signature/README.md

   alg: 'sha256',
 };

-webhookVerification.verify(invalidPayload); // => false
+webhookVerifier.verify(invalidPayload); // => false

 ```

-Since the request body is signed with the data payload and the issued at timestamp, changing either will cause validation to fail.
+Since the request body is signed with the data payload and the issued at timestamp, changing either will cause verification to fail.